"Some of my best friends are sassy black people!"

 - Small Wonder: Reggie, Jamie's best friend.
 In the earlier seasons, he's written as a normal kid.
 In some later episodes, Reggie picks up some stereotypical Token Black Friend behavior.
 He's sassier, and one episode has him rapping for a school project.

-- True Blood initially had cousins Tara and Lafayette playing this straight as Sookie's black best friends, with Lafayette being gay as well.
-But they got significant characterization and plenty of plots outside of their minority status and friendship with Sookie.
+- True Blood Subverted with Tara and Lafayette.
+They initially act as Sookie's black best friends, but as the show continues, they get significant characterization and plenty of plots outside of their minority status and friendship with Sookie.
 Eventually both characters started getting season-long story arcs completely separate from her.

 - Wonderfalls has an odd case with Mahandra, who, unlike other examples, has a love life and the occasional wacky subplot.